RBGE-Herbarium/RBGE-Herbarium.github.io/docs/data-entry/loans-form.md

 # Loans Form

-In Specify, an outgoing loan is treasted as a Loan interaction.
+In Specify, an outgoing loan is treated as a Loan interaction.

 ## Creating the Loan record and entering information about the loaned material